What is the mitral valve?

 What happens when the mitral valve doesn’t function properly?

-People with valve disease can usually be treated successfully.
+People with diseased valves can usually be treated successfully.
 However, the prognosis depends largely on the cause and severity of the problem and the patient’s specific circumstances.